This page will help you understand what to expect and what you are committing to.

 Step 4: Book the exam slot

-You will receive the exam voucher/unique exam number, 3 months after course registration, with instructions on how to create your account and book your exam slot.
+3 months after confirming your enrolment, you will receive the exam voucher and booking reference number with instructions on how to create your account and book your exam slot.

 Your understanding of the topics covered in the Workbook is assessed through a multiple-choice question exam.
 Questions are based solely on the content of the Workbook with a focus on the learning outcome listed at the start of each chapter.

 You can practice for the exam by going through the ‘Key Learning’ once you reach the end of a Workbook chapter.

 You may decide to take the mock exam available in the student’s area and can gain familiarity with the online system prior to the formal exam sitting.
 This is recommended, as it will also confirm that the computer used for the exam is compatible with the system.

 Step 5: Take the exam

 You will have 75 minutes available to answer 50 multiple-choice questions.
 You will be monitored during the exam by a professional supervisor (online invigilator).

 Before the exam session starts, you will be asked to grant the online invigilator permission to check the immediate home or office environment (e.g. desk area and surroundings) that you have chosen for the exam.